ChrisCheerios/crypto/lec_06_CCA.md

 * __This definition seems to be too strong:__ There is no way we would let Mallory play with a _decryption box_ - that basically amounts to letting her break the encryption scheme.
 Sure, she could have some impact on the ciphertexts that Bob decrypts and observe some resulting side effects, but there is a long way from that to giving her oracle access to the decryption algorithm.

 The response to this is that it is very hard to model what is the "realistic" information Mallory might get about the ciphertexts she might cause Bob to decrypt.
 The goal of a security definition is not to capture exactly the attack scenarios that occur in real life but rather to be _sufficiently conservative_ so that these real life attacks could be modeled in our game.
 Therefore, having a too strong definition is not a bad thing (as long as it can be achieved!).
-The WEP example shows that the definition does capture a practical issue in security and similar attacks on practical protocols have been shown time and again (see for example the discussion of "padding attacks" in Section 3.7.2 of the Katz Lindell book.)
+The WEP example shows that the definition does capture a practical issue in security and similar attacks on practical protocols have been shown time and again (see the discussion of "padding attacks" in Section 3.7.2 of the Katz Lindell book.)

 * __This definition seems to be too weak:__ What justification do we have for not allowing Mallory to make the query $c^*$ to the decryption box?
 After all she is an adversary so she could do whatever she wants.
 The answer is that the definition would be clearly impossible to achieve if Mallory could simply get the decryption of $c^*$ and learn whether it was an encryption of $m_0$ or $m_1$.
 So this restriction is the absolutely minimal one we could make without causing the notion to be obviously impossible.
 Perhaps surprisingly, it turns out that once we make this minimal restriction, we can in fact construct CCA-secure encryptions.